 - the right to ask for wrong information to be put right;

-- the right to seek compensation if an organisation does not comply with the Data Protection Act 1998 and you personally suffer damage;
+- the right to seek compensation if an organisation does not comply with the Data Protection Act 2018 and GDPR and you personally suffer damage;

 - in some circumstances, the parent or legal guardian of a child may have a right to receive a copy of personal data held about a child in their legal care.
 Such cases will be considered on an individual basis where the individual concerned is deemed to have insufficient understanding of their rights under the Act.

-You also have the right to ask the Information Commissioner, who enforces and oversees the Data Protection Act 1998, to assess whether or not the processing of personal information is likely to comply with the provisions of the Act.
+You also have the right to ask the Information Commissioner, who enforces and oversees the Data Protection Act 2018 and GDPR to assess whether or not the processing of personal information is likely to comply with the provisions of the Act.

 Seeking further information…

-For further information about the personal information collected and its use, if you have concerns about the accuracy of personal information, or wish to exercise your rights under the Data Protection Act 1998, you should contact:
+For further information about the personal information collected and its use, if you have concerns about the accuracy of personal information, or wish to exercise your rights under the Data Protection Act 2018 and GDPR, you should contact:

 - the school on (01633) 259563;